Double-Bee-24/todo-app/README.md

 # Todo app

 Todo app with task management features.
 It uses NestJS, TypeORM with PostgreSQL for the backend and Next.js for the frontend, deployed on AWS EC2.
+You can access it here: https://todo.bbilokin.online/

 ## Prerequisites